comet-toolkit/unc_website/source/specification/draft-v0.1/unc_specification.rst

 Measurement Dataset Structures
 ==============================

 As mentioned above, the `NetCDF`_ data model for creating self-describing, array-oriented scientific datasets is adopted.
 The components of NetCDF datasets are described in Section 2 of the `NUG`_ (NetCDF Users Guide).
-In this section, we introduce the core components of this data model relevant to this standard.
+In this section, we introduce the core components of this data model relevant to this specification.

 Variables
 ---------

 Datasets are composed of variables, which are multidimensional data arrays.

-This standard defines the following categories of variables:
+This specification defines the following categories of variables:

 * **Observation Variables**